Bystré (Svitavy District): Sights

 The Church of Saint John the Baptist and Our Lady of Mount Carmel in one of the largest Baroque churches in the region.
 It was originally built in the 12th century and rebuilt in 1601.
 The current appearance is after reconstructions in the 1720s.
 Its rarity is the decoration, which is exclusively wood.
 The nearby rectory was built in 1690–1692.

 The Baroque town hall built in 1716–1719 is unique with its high gabled roof and clock tower in all four directions.

-The Bystré Castle is one of the landmarks in the town.
+The Bystré Castle is one of the main landmarks in the town.
 Nowadays the premises of the castle houses social care institute and special primary school.
 It includes a large castle park open to the public.

 The Brtoun's Cottage is a preserved folk architecture house built in 1723.
 It contains a small museum with an exposition of handmade shoemaking.

 In popular culture

 Vojtěch Jasný's movie All My Compatriots was in 1968 filmed in Bystré and its surroundings.
 Also the filming of a stand-alone sequel Návrat ztraceného ráje partially took place in Bystré in 1999.